We offer a wide variety of fact sheets on women's health topics

 Breast biopsy tests

-Your specialist at the Breast Clinic has arranged tests to investigate a change in your breast.
-Breast biopsy tests are explained in this fact sheet.
-They are used to investigate lumps or other changes in the breast.
+Your specialist at the Breast Clinic has arranged tests to check changes in your breast.
+This fact sheet explains breast biopsy tests for lumps or other changes.

 -